Jay2645/jay2645.github.io/_games/shoot-for-the-moon.md

 Another problem: Players could be pinned against the wall and continuously shot up into the air.
 They would bump against the walls and land back on top of the person who shot at them, who would shoot at them again, throwing them up in the air, they would land on top of the person who shot them, etc. -- effectively "juggling" the player unfortunate enough to get stuck against a wall.

 I realized that both problems could be solved fairly simply by giving the players more aerial mobility.
 I gave players jetpacks which could be used to boost them high up into the air -- letting them attack people who were camping out in high places, as well as giving them the chance to escape when they were being juggled.

+## Charging into Battle

+As a kid, I was a massive fan of the *Halo* games. *Halo* has what Bungie called the "golden triangle" of weapons, grenades, and melee.
+It adds depth to the game by giving the player multiple options -- grenades to help with crowd control, melee to kill unsuspecting enemies or kill off weakened enemies, and weapons to use in every other instance.

+*Shoot for the Moon* only had 2 options: shoot or run.
+On some level, there's a certain fun in simplicity, but I wanted to try and add depth to the game.
+I wanted to give the player options, and I decided to take a page from Bungie's playbook and added a "charging" mechanic to try and help with crowd control.
+The player could choose to charge their weapon up to cause it to explode and deal knockback over a wide area.
+I decided to tie this into the same meter that gives fuel to their jetpack.

+This caused the intended effect, but it also caused fewer shots to be fired overall, which slowed down the gameplay considerably.
+I'm still going back and forth over whether I want to keep this change or convert it to a secondary fire "grenade" option.

 ---